davquar/davquar.github.io/content/english/about.md

 +++
 title = "About"
-description = "Who is Davide?" date = "2019-02-28T00:00:00Z"
+description = "Who is Davide?" date = "2025-03-16T00:00:00Z"
 aliases = ["about-me", "about-davide", "contact"] author = "Davide Quaranta" disableRelatedPosts = true
 +++

 I am a **Software Engineer** at evroc, and 2021/2022 MSc graduate in Computer Science at Sapienza University of Rome.
-My MSc thesis work has been [published on IEEE](https://ieeexplore.ieee.org/document/10062138).
+A compact version of my MSc thesis has been [published on IEEE](https://ieeexplore.ieee.org/document/10062138).

 My interests include: